dbrgn/django-tabination/doc/source/usage.rst

 For available attributes, see |TabView| documentation.
 You can also create your own attributes, as long as they're used in your template.

+Keep in mind that if the tab you're working with is not the currently loaded tab, it is just an empty instance of the tab that hasn't passed through the dispatching functions.
+The request can be accessed via ``self.request``, but sometimes that's not enough, e.g. if you want to access ``self.kwargs``.
+In case you need some variables that you get only by dispatching the request, you can use the special attribute ``self.current_tab`` to gain access to the currently loaded tab (usually the important url kwargs are available across all tabs).

 Here is an example of a more sophisticated tab view hierarchy::

     from tabination.views import TabView